ryanozx/tp/docs/UserGuide.md

 We have added some annotations in <span style="color:red">red</span> so that you can understand the app visually.
 ![Ui](images/Ui-annotated.png)

-6. You can try typing some commands into the command box and pressing "enter" to execute.
-We have listed down some commands for you to try. <br>
+6. Try typing some commands into the command box and pressing "enter" to execute.
+Here are some commands to start with.<br>
  - `help` : Opens the help window.
  - `list` : Lists all contacts.
  - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the employee list